natalieagus/50005/docs/Programming Assignment/TetriSH.md

 ## Live checkoff

 {:.highlight}
 Each tetriSH group must attend a live checkoff.
+Only tetriSH groups that can complete at least the MVP can schedule the checkoff.
+Otherwise, they would obtain zero regardless of the state of the code.

 The live checkoff is used to **verify** that the submitted system works and that the group understands the system.